Suicide attack: Chinese suicide squads

 Dare to Die troops were used by warlords.
 The Kuomintang used one to put down an insurrection in Canton.
 Many women joined them in addition to men to achieve martyrdom against China's opponents.
 They were known as 烈士 (lit-she; martyrs) after accomplishing their mission.

-During the January 28 Incident (28 January – 3 March 1932), a Dare to Die squad struck against the Japanese.
+During the January 28 Incident or Shanghai Incident (28 January – 3 March 1932), a Dare to Die squad from the 19th Route Army attacked Japanese positions during the escalating rioting and violence in the city.

 Suicide bombing was also used against the Japanese.
-A Dare to Die Corps was effectively used against Japanese units at the Battle of Taierzhuang.
+The Dare to Die Corps was effectively used against Japanese units at the Battle of Taierzhuang.
 They used swords and wore suicide vests made out of grenades.

-A Chinese soldier detonated a grenade vest and killed 20 Japanese soldiers at Sihang Warehouse.
-Chinese troops strapped explosives such as grenade packs or dynamite to their bodies and threw themselves under Japanese tanks to blow them up.
-This tactic was used during the Battle of Shanghai, to stop a Japanese tank column when an attacker exploded himself beneath the lead tank, and at the Battle of Taierzhuang where Chinese troops with dynamite and grenades strapped to themselves rushed Japanese tanks and blew themselves up, in one incident obliterating four Japanese tanks with grenade bundles.
+One Chinese soldier detonated a grenade vest, killing 20 Japanese soldiers in the defense of Sihang Warehouse.
+Chinese troops strapped explosives such as grenade packs or dynamite to their bodies and threw themselves under Japanese tanks to destroy them.
+This tactic was used during the Battle of Shanghai to stop a Japanese tank column when an attacker exploded himself beneath the lead tank, and at the Battle of Taierzhuang where Chinese troops with dynamite and grenades strapped to themselves rushed the Japanese tanks in one incident obliterating four Japanese tanks with grenade bundles.

-During the 19461950 Communist Revolution, coolies fighting the Communists formed Dare to Die Corps to fight for their organizations.
-During the 1989 Tiananmen Square protests and massacre, protesting students also formed "Dare to Die Corps" to risk their lives defending the protest leaders.
+During the 19461950 Communist Revolution, coolies, poor laborers, fighting the Communists formed Dare to Die Corps.
+During the 1989 Tiananmen Square protests and massacre, protesting students also formed "Dare to Die Corps" risking their lives defending the leaders of the protest.